meldev00/FEMA_disaster_tool/README.md

 As expected the highest concentration of lifelines is in the downtown area.
 Nevertheless, it is worth noting the other areas in which there are concentrations in the surrounding areas.
 In preparing for possible natural disasters it is suggested that FEMA consider these locations as highly vulnerable.

 The second stage is a reactionary approach to an event shortly after it begins.
 We created a tool that takes the event (disaster) center and radius as inputs and returns the lifelines and their respective categories within that area.
 The lifelines are ordered by proximity to the event center, so the operator can make assumptions about which may be affected depending on the type of disaster.
 In order to determine proximity from a central event center, each lifeline's distance was calculated using a function utilizing latitude and longitude.
 This infomation can then be visualized for the user in multiple ways.
-Using map pop-ups, the user can see information about individual lifeline locations.
 Looking at the heatmap, the user can also see how individual lifelines are distributed in a given area.

 [Insert Images here]